biopython/biopython.github.io/wiki/SeqIO.md

 ---------------

 There is some "old" code living in the module Bio.SeqIO.FASTA such as FastaReader.
-My plan would be to make this as depreciated once the "new" SeqIO code (described above) is stable.
+My plan is to mark this as depreciated once the "new" SeqIO code (described above) is stable.